e-t-u/rekill/README.md

 - giving time in minutes as hours
 - making `--verbose` messages more orderly and add `--quiet`
 - downgrade requirement of rust to stable
+- program should catch ctrl-c and kill the server process gracefully